SandipGhane/You-Dont-Know-JS/scope & closures/ch5.md

 foo();
 ```

 This code should look familiar from our discussions of Nested Scope.
-Function `bar()` has *access* to the variable `a` in the outer enclosing scope because of lexical scope look-up rules (in this case, it's an RHS reference look-up).
+Function `bar()` has *access* to the variable `a` in the outer enclosing scope because of lexical scope look-up rules (Link[in this case, it's an RHS reference look-up](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/scope%20%26%20closures/ch1.md)).

 Is this "closure"?